Technology Solution Life Cycle (TSLC) Policy

 This policy provides formally documented management expectations and intentions.

 The purpose of this document is to provide the policy for the Technology Solution Life Cycle (TSLC).
 The TSLC is the Corporate Technology project methodology to be used to develop and implement technology solutions.
 The TSLC is a key component used by IT Governance to measure compliance to IT policies, processes, standards, and controls.

 This document also outlines the elements of the Tollgate process for TSLC.
 The Tollgate process includes a series of Stakeholder coordination meetings that require Stakeholder consensus and approval to proceed to the next TSLC phase.
 Stakeholders for a given technology solution may choose to use the Tollgate process to increase visibility into the scope and progress of the release.
 Solutions that follow the Tollgate process will complete all TSLC requirements and, in addition, must hold a total of five meetings at various points in the TSLC process.
-These meetings are the Business Needs Statement (BNS), Baseline (Requirements), Design, Release, and Closeout Tollgates.
+These meetings are the Business Needs Statement (BNS), Baseline (Requirements), Finalize Release, Implementation, and Closeout Tollgates.

 This policy applies to all:

 Postal Service employees and contracted personnel involved in TSLC activities.

 Postal Service technology solutions that require a production change to software code, data, or job or batch schedule processing.
 These include, but are not limited to:

 All technology solutions and their components (hardware/infrastructure, software, database management services, and/or network) as authorized in the approved Requirements

 All services (including network, server, and mainframe) to be deployed in the Postal Service Technical Environment